Environment | In harmony with nature

 Reducing VOC emissions

-The Group defines continuous improvement as ongoing efforts to improve its environmental performance year by year (such as 1% improvement) thorough PDCA cycle.
-Because continuous improvement in reducing volatile organic compound (VOC) emissions is a key action of Milestone 2030, the Group is working to switch to alternative chemical substances from substances with potential negative environmental impact, such as high VOC solvents, and to reduce the overall amount of chemical substances used in the manufacturing process.
+The Group defines continuous improvement as ongoing efforts to improve its environmental performance year by year (such as a 1% improvement) through the PDCA cycle.
+Because continuous improvement in reducing volatile organic compound (VOC) emissions is a key action of Milestone 2030, the Group is working to switch to alternative chemical substances from substances with potential negative environmental impact, such as high VOC solvents, and reduce the overall amount of chemical substances used in the manufacturing process.

-The Group has a VOC reduction target in Europe, Middle East, India and Africa (EMIA) region to keep solvent consumption per production volume to 1.16 kg/tonne by the end of 2023.
-The result is important considering the increase in production volume in non-EU plants where solvent consumption is higher.
-In 2022, the target was 1.16 kg/tonne, while the actual result was 1.10 kg/tonne, achieving the target as in 2021.
-After almost 20 years of research, and in collaboration with the Bridgestone Technology Center in Europe, tire manufacturing facilities operated by Bridgestone in Bilbao and Burgos (Spain), Bari (Italy) and Poznan (Poland) succeeded in drastically reducing VOC emissions related to the use of solvent in the production process by reducing total amount of solvent use by approximately 92% in Europe.
+In the EMEA region (EU, Middle East, Africa), the Group is continuously working toward VOC emissions reduction and set the 2023 target of solvent consumption per production volume equal to 1.16 kg/tonne, with a consolidated results of 1.09 Kg/tons of production.
+As of January 2024, the result was 1.07 kg/tonne, which is better than the target.
+After almost 20 years of research, and in collaboration with the Bridgestone Technology Center in Europe, tire manufacturing facilities operated by Bridgestone in Europe succeeded in drastically reducing VOC emissions related to the use of solvents in the production process by reducing the total amount of solvents used by approximately 80% compared to 2005 results.

-In particular, the Burgos plant eliminated all cement adhesives in the production process, contributing to an approximately 98% reduction in VOC emissions from the use of solvents since 1998, while enhancing the quality of the final products.
+In particular, the Burgos Plant in Spain eliminated all cement adhesives in the production process, limiting the use of solvents for a few cases of tire repairs.
 Going forward, the Group will continue to work to further reduce VOC usage at its business bases around the world.

 Reducing SOx and NOx emissions

-The Group defines continuous improvement as ongoing efforts to improve its environmental performance year by year (such as 1% improvement) thorough PDCA cycle.
+The Group defines continuous improvement as ongoing efforts to improve its environmental performance year on year (such as a 1% improvement) through the PDCA cycle.
 Continuous improvement in reducing its environmental footprint is a key action of Milestone 2030, and the Group is working to reduce emissions of sulfur oxides (SOx) and nitrogen oxides (NOx) at its manufacturing facilities by shifting from heavy fuel oil to natural gas.
-More than 83% of fuel energy has already come from natural gas.
+More than 83% of fuel energy already comes from natural gas.
 In 2021, fuel conversion from heavy oil to city gas was completed at the Amagi Plant.
-As a results, in 2022, its emission of SOx was 500 tonnes, for a reduction of 14.9% compared to the previous year and its emission of NOx was 1,875 tonnes, for an increase of 2% compared to the previous year.
+In 2023 its emissions of SOx totaled 511 tonnes, for an increase of 3.5% compared to the previous year and its emissions of NOx totaled 1,660 tonnes, for a decrease of 11.5% compared to the previous year.

 Development of Degradable Biopolymer

-Bridgestone is participating in research into “Development of Multi-lock Biopolymers Degradable in Ocean from Non-food Biomass,” a Moonshot Research and Development Project coordinated by the Cabinet Office of Japan with participation by The University of Tokyo, Mitsubishi Chemical Corporation, Kureha Corporation, Kyushu University, Nagoya University, Yamagata University, Research Institute of Innovative Technology for the Earth (RITE), National Institute of Advanced Industrial Science and Technology (AIST), Ehime University, and Tokyo Institute of Technology.
-In this project, Bridgestone will introduce a multi-lock mechanism into the decomposition process of polymeric materials to break the trade off between degradability and durability.
+Bridgestone is participating in research supporting the “Development of Multi-lock Biopolymers Degradable in Ocean from Non-food Biomass,” a Moonshot Research and Development Project coordinated by the Cabinet Office of Japan with participation by The University of Tokyo, Mitsubishi Chemical Corporation, Kureha Corporation, Kyushu University, Nagoya University, Yamagata University, the Research Institute of Innovative Technology for the Earth (RITE), the National Institute of Advanced Industrial Science and Technology (AIST), Ehime University, and the Tokyo Institute of Technology.
+In this project, Bridgestone will introduce a multi-lock mechanism into the decomposition process of polymeric materials to avoid the tradeoff between degradability and durability.
 State-of-the-art polymer technologies such as supramolecular, self-healing, and dynamic cross-linking are deployed to conserve the natural ecosystem.
-Targeting the undersea degradation of difficult-to-recover plastics and persistent materials, Bridgestone will introduce a multi-lock mechanism that combines degradability and durability to achieve fully controlling degradation process.
-In addition, by using inedible biomass as the raw material for development, CO2 emissions reduction will be achieved at the same time.
+Targeting the undersea degradation of difficult-to-recover plastics and persistent materials, Bridgestone will introduce a multi-lock mechanism that combines degradability and durability to achieve a fully controlled degradation process.
+In addition, by using inedible biomass as the raw material for development, CO2 emissions reductions will be achieved at the same time.

-For the details of Bridgestone’s initiatives for waste reduction, see “Waste reduction and recycling in our operations.
+For details of Bridgestone’s initiatives for waste reduction, see “Waste reduction and recycling in our operations.”

 Reducing CO2 emissions

-For the details of initiatives in our operations, see “CO2 reduction across our operations.”
+For details of initiatives in our operations, see “CO2 emissions reduction across our operations.”

 Relevant Information